theGnostickeymaker/tgk-site-v3/src/pillars/the-vault/codex-reborn/nag-hammadi/codex-ii/on-the-origins-of-the-world/text/index.md

 ---
 layout: base.njk

+# === Unified Header Hierarchy ===
+siteTitle: "The Gnostic Key"
+pillarTitle: "The Vault"
+gateTitle: "Codex Reborn"
+seriesTitle: "Nag Hammadi – Codex II"
+seasonTitle: null
+episodeTitle: "On the Origin of the World"
+partTitle: null

 title: "On the Origin of the World"
-description: "A revelation of creation’s secret history — the making of matter, the fall of Wisdom, and the redemption of Light."
+description: "A revelation of creation’s secret history, the making of matter, the fall of Wisdom, and the redemption of Light."
 tagline: "Creation ✦ Deception ✦ Liberation"
 tier: free
 pageId: "the-vault-codex-reborn-nag-hammadi-codex-ii-on-the-origin-of-the-world"